-If requested by either the Human Resources Director or the grievant, the Human Resources Director or his/her designee shall conduct an administrative hearing to review events and circumstances involved in the grievance.
-At such hearing, the Human Resources Director or his/her designee and/or the grievant may call and cross-examine relevant witnesses and present written or verbal information.
-Such hearing shall be held within fourteen (14) days of the employee's request or within fourteen (14) days of appeal of the grievance if requested by the Human Resources Director or his/her designee.
-In addition, the Human Resources Director or his/her designee may conduct any further investigation or hold further meetings as she/he believes appropriate to attempt resolution of the grievance.
+If requested by either the Human Resources Director or the grievant, the Human Resources Director or their designee shall conduct an administrative hearing to review events and circumstances involved in the grievance.
+At such hearing, the Human Resources Director or their designee and/or the grievant may call and cross-examine relevant witnesses and present written or verbal information.
+Such hearing shall be held within fourteen (14) days of the employee's request or within fourteen (14) days of appeal of the grievance if requested by the Human Resources Director or their designee.
+In addition, the Human Resources Director or their designee may conduct any further investigation or hold further meetings as they believe appropriate to attempt resolution of the grievance.

-The Human Resource Director or his/her designee will issue a written answer to the grievant within fourteen (14) days, following the date of the last Step 3 meeting.
+The Human Resource Director or their designee will issue a written answer to the grievant within fourteen (14) days, following the date of the last Step 3 meeting.
 If a decision is not rendered within this period of time, the employee shall have a right to a review and decision by the City Manager or by a Deputy City Manager.
 Any grievance not appealed to Step 4 within fourteen (14) days of the written answer described in this Step shall be considered abandoned and subject to no further appeal.